 FileInvite’s automated document collection platform provide an efficient single-pane-of-glass solution to the challenges of Safeguards’ compliant file sharing.
 With document portals secured by 256-bit end-to-end encryption for files in transit and at rest, FileInvite facilitates document collection processes while maintaining bank-grade security.

-To learn more about how you can achieve Safeguards compliance in your organization, sign up for a free FileInvite account today.
+To learn more about how you can achieve Safeguards compliance in your organization, request a demo, visit FileInvite today.

 Related Posts: